iklein99/homebridge-smartthings/README.md

 You will need to create a Smartthings personal access token.
 You can do that here: https://account.smartthings.com/tokens.
 Create a new token and make sure it has all of the device permissions.
 Save your token and add it to the configuration.
 <br>
-This section should be added to the platforms array:
+This section should be added to the platforms array in your config.json file, but you can now edit using the config UI:
 <pre>
         {
             "Name": "Smartthings Plugin",